• Aboutus

 Credit risk AI evaluating loan default probability using financial data analytics.

-Operationally, Credit Risk AI enables lenders to approve loans and manage their loan portfolios more efficiently.
-With Credit Risk AI, lenders can use predictive default probabilities to assess whether applicants are qualified for funding, set loan terms based on applicants’ risk levels, and initiate communication with borrowers whose creditworthiness has deteriorated since previous assessments.
+Operational capabilities provided by Credit Risk AI include enabling lenders to approve loans and manage their loan portfolios more efficiently.
+Credit Risk AI also enables lenders to utilize predicted default probabilities to qualify applicants for funding and to determine loan terms based on an applicant’s risk level.
+Finally, lenders can communicate directly with consumers who have experienced a decline in creditworthiness since their last assessment.

 Predictive Credit Scoring: Predictive models forecast future borrower behavior